pyscf/pyscf/README.md

 2016-02-08

-Pyscf is a python module for quantum chemistry program.
+Pyscf is a python module for electronic structure theory.
 The module aims to provide a simple, light-weight and efficient platform for quantum chemistry code developing and calculation.
 The program is developed in the principle of